 - An established learning pathway will have general applicability for all eligible students but may not guarantee admission to specific courses or programs.
 Pathway agreements with an approved external institution or from Federation University enabling programs may extend to such arrangements as guaranteed entry, co-branding and co-marketing activities.

 - The developers of learning pathways will take into consideration whether students will need transition support as they move from one qualification to the next and, if required, build appropriate support into the pathway model.
 Such support will pay due attention to similarities or differences in education processes (including processes of delivery, teaching methodology and assessment) between the courses and programs that are linked in the pathway arrangement.

-- Individual learning pathway rules and regulations will be transparent and publicly available to all intending students prior to admission, before an offer is made to a student.
+- Individual learning pathway rules and regulations will be transparent and publicly available prior to admission, before an offer is made to a student.
 The rules and regulations will include instructions for applications for credit in an easily accessed format.
-Students will be informed of the decision on credit awarded prior to enrolment.
+Applicants will be informed of the decision on credit awarded, prior to enrolment in their subjects.

 - Pathway arrangements will be reviewed following a change in any of the linked courses or programs sectors.

 - Statute 5.1: The Schedule.

 - Regulation 5.2: Entry quotas, admissions and enrolments.

 - Education Services for Overseas Students (ESOS) Act 2000 and Regulations.